Find out what candies & treats

 The most advanced clear aligner system in the world.

 Welcome to the office of Dr. W. Glenn Lewis, a respected orthodontist in your community.
-With Orthodontist offices in Marietta, Lawrenceville, Kennesaw and Cumming, Georgia, our practice’s top priority is to provide our patients the highest quality orthodontic care in a friendly, comfortable environment.
+With Orthodontist offices in Marietta, Lawrenceville, Kennesaw/Acworth and Cumming, our practice’s top priority is to provide our patients the highest quality orthodontic care in a friendly, comfortable environment.
 We offer everything from traditional metal braces, clear braces and Invisalign.
 Our office utilizes the latest technological advancements in the industry, with services that include:

 We are committed to helping you maintain your oral health as an integral part of your overall health and wellness.INSURANCE & FINANCING